arh-eu/gds-java-sdk/README.md

   - `userName` - the username cannot be null or set to an empty string (or a string containing only whitespaces).
   - `userPassword` - if the user wishes to use _password authentication_, this will be used.
 Otherwise, the value should be set to `null`.
   - `timeout` - the timeout must be a positive number, representing the maximum wait time (in milliseconds) before the client drops the connection and login request and raises an exception if it does not arrive (or if the GDS is unavailable).
   - `log` - the Logger instance used to track and debug the client. if the value is `null`, a default one will be created with the name `"AsyncGDSClient"` and the log level set to `SEVERE`.
 Otherwise, the given one will be used.
+The default log will use the standard error (`System.err`) as its output stream.
+The log format will be the following: `[2020-10-19 08:15:39] [SEVERE] | hu.arh.gds.client.AsyncGDSClient::methodName | Some error message, that will be in the log.`
-  `listener` - the `GDSMessageListener` instance used for callbacks.
+  - `listener` - the `GDSMessageListener` instance used for callbacks.
 Value cannot be `null`.
   - `sslCtx` - the SSLContext used to setup the TLS for the client.
 If TLS is not used, the value should be set to `null`.
   The context can be created via the static `AsyncGDSClient.createSSLContext(..)` method.